What is Shared Hosting

 Number of inodes (files and folders)

-Pretty much like the disk space, the number of files and folders that are allowed on the servers are a limited resource.
-There is a limitations placed by the file system itself.
+Pretty much like the disk space, the number of files and folders that are allowed on the servers is a limited resource.
+There is a limitation placed by the file system itself.
 And as the resource is limited, it is, once again, needed for a restriction to be made for all the users.
-Such restrictions that will not allow for one overly productive customer to take over the server and thus to furhter limit his fellow server users.
+Such restrictions will not allow for one overly productive customer to take over the server and thus to further limit his fellow server users.

-The limitations on the number of inodes is the same for all the users on a server, and thus distributes the resource evenly among everyone.
-Thus, your limitations is the guarantee for your neighbour (server-wise) that you won’t take any more space than he is able to.
+The limitations on the number of inodes are the same for all the users on a server and thus distribute the resource evenly among everyone.
+Thus, your limitations are the guarantee for your neighbor (server-wise) that you won’t take any more space than he is able to.
 Similarly, his limitations are your guarantees that he won’t abuse the resources.

-Although the number of inodes often looks huge, like 50, 000 or 100, 000, and you can’t even figure out how it is possible for any website to create so much files, once you start creating your website, you’ll see how fast the files are multipliyng.
+Although the number of inodes often looks huge, like 50, 000 or 100, 000, and you can’t even figure out how it is possible for any website to create so many files, once you start creating your website, you’ll see how fast the files are multiplying.

 Especially if you are building an e-commerce shop, with lots of products, it is absolutely possible to reach the inode limit.